jimitheat/hugo-parsa-forestry/content/about/_index.md

 ---
 title: "About"
 date: 2019-05-14T14:46:10+06:00
-description: "This is meta description"
+description: "This is SPORTS REVUUUEEE"
 image: "images/author.jpg"
 ---
 Creative UI/UX desingerr how loves to craft beautiful that satisfy users needs the product.
 A best idea